asmallworldsite/jedis_rb/README.md

 => "OK"
 ```

-Or in parallel, in a block:
+Or reusing one connection, in a block:

 ```
 RedisPool.with_connection do |c|